To create a link between your Git commit and a Jira issue, developers must

 commit message after a project rename to a new key name (Example: TEST-16 to PROJ-16).

 There are two scenarios related to the rename/move:

 The Jira project key was renamed and the commit message contains the old key prior

-to the installation of the Git add-on
+to the installation of the Git Integration for Jira app.